 2. Explain what dyslexia means.

 Why: Kids with dyslexia deserve to know that it may present challenges.
 But they also need to know that they’re just as smart as their classmates who don’t have it.
-And
+And they’re not alone.

 What to say: “I know you really struggle with reading sometimes.
 It seems that the words just don’t make sense.
 This difficulty is called dyslexia — a big word to explain why some kids and adults find it hard to learn to read, write and spell.”